Posted on

 The report on this research provides several insights into public attitudes towards e-scooters in the UK.
 According to the report, existing perceptions and attitudes towards e-scooters among non-users were largely negative, with concerns around safety being a primary concern.
 However, current e-scooter user views and experiences were generally positive, with many users citing benefits such as convenience and sustainability [2].

 The report also explores the considered views of non-users, including their benefits, concerns, and considerations.
-It finds that while many non-users see the potential benefits of e-scooters, such as reducing congestion and emissions, they also have concerns around safety and the behavior of e-scooter riders.
+It finds that while many non-users see the potential benefits of e-scooters, such as reducing congestion and emissions, they also have concerns around safety and the behaviour of e-scooter riders.
 The report also provides insights into preferences for future e-scooter regulation and implementation in the UK, with many participants expressing a desire for increased safety measures and clearer rules around e-scooter use [2].

 Overall, it seems that public perceptions of e-scooters in the UK are mixed, with existing attitudes among non-users being largely negative, while current e-scooter users have more positive views.
 However, there is also potential for increased acceptance of e-scooters among non-users, provided that concerns around safety and behaviour can be addressed, and appropriate regulations put in place [2].